Our Governing Body

 Neil has two young children, both of whom now attend Crest.
 Neil works in the health sector and was interested in becoming a governor as he could see how committed the staff team are at the school.
 Neil currently leads on English and School Council.
 He thoroughly enjoyed attending a Council meeting just before the COVID-19 pandemic started and is looking forward to when he can do so again.

 Danielle has two children who attend the school.
 She is supporting us with Health & Safety which is especially important at this current time.
-Danielle is our Parent Governor and represents the parent community.
+Danielle is one of our Parent Governors and represents the parent community.

-I have enjoyed working at Crest in a full-time, part-time and supply teacher capacity for many years and have taught all age groups.
-I am currently teaching in the Nursery for two days a week.
-I have been married for over twenty years and my husband works in pharmaceutical logistics.
-We have three sons who are now either working or at university.
-I really enjoy cooking and reading as well as taking Sully, my dog, for long walks.
-At the weekends I am usually to be found on a rugby field watching one of my boys play rugby.
+Shellie has enjoyed working at Crest in a full-time, part-time and supply teacher capacity for many years and has taught all age groups.
+She am currently teaching in the Nursery for two days a week and leads the School Council.
+Shellie has been married for over twenty years and her husband works in pharmaceutical logistics.
+Shellie has three sons who are now either working or at university.
+She really enjoys cooking and reading as well as taking Sully, her dog, for long walks.
+At the weekends Shellie is usually to be found on a rugby field watching one of her boys play rugby.

 Trevor had many years experience of being a school governor in another Medway primary school before joining the Crest team.
 He was a Chartered Accountant prior to his retirement and has served as Finance Lead as well as Chair of Governors in the past.
 Trevor lives in Medway and is married with two daughters and twin granddaughters.